-Gordon Lang represents clients in criminal and civil antitrust litigation, in matters before the federal antitrust and other enforcement agencies, and in white collar criminal cases and investigations.
-He is the team leader of the firm’s Antitrust practice, and was appointed as a non-governmental advisor for the United States for the 2014 International Competition Network Cartel Workshop.
+Gordon Lang represents clients in criminal and civil antitrust litigation—in matters before the federal antitrust and other enforcement agencies—and in white collar criminal cases and investigations.
+He is the team leader of the firm’s Antitrust, Regulatory and Unfair Trade Practices group and was appointed as a non-governmental advisor for the United States at the 2014 International Competition Network Cartel Workshop.

 What do you focus on?

 I am a former Department of Justice lawyer and represent clients in the full range of antitrust matters―criminal antitrust investigations and cases (including those involving alleged international cartels), class actions and other civil litigation, merger and non-merger investigations before federal and state enforcement agencies, internal compliance and counseling.
 My clients have included industrial and transportation concerns (such as MOL Logistics (Japan)), media companies (such as Gannett Co., Inc. and Stephens Media), tech firms (such as TDK Corporation), service providers and consumer products firms.

 Consistent with the enforcement trend, much of my criminal antitrust practice focuses on the representation of foreign-based companies in a variety of industries who have allegedly participated in international cartels.
 I also represented U.S. companies and individuals in national and local criminal matters.
 I’ve successfully taken corporations through the Department of Justice’s amnesty program.

 My civil litigation practice includes the defense of class action matters involving price-fixing and related claims, monopolization claims under Section 2 of the Sherman Act, anti-merger claims under Section 7 of the Clayton Act and Robinson-Patman price-discrimination allegations.
 I’ve successfully defended clients in a number of cases involving the Newspaper Preservation Act.